xot/ElectraOne/DOCUMENTATION.md

 # Introduction

-This is the *technical* documentation describing the internals of the Aleton Live Remote Script for the Electra One.
+This is the *technical* documentation describing the internals of the Aleton Live Remote Script for the Electra One (aka E1).
 For the user guide, see the [Read Me](README).

 Two parts
 - a [mixer](#the-mixer)
 - [current device](#device-control)

+specific slots on the E1.
+- mixer: bank 6, preset 1
+- effectst: bank 6, preset 2

 # Some background

+## Ableton Live API

 [Live 11.0 API](https://structure-void.com/PythonLiveAPI_documentation/Live11.0.xml)